 When visiting Daterra in June, glancing over the field at Our Plot, it was striking to see how much the Inga trees have grown.
 The Inga trees are carefully planted between the coffee trees and work as shade trees for the coffee meanwhile they attract more life in the form of insects and small animals.

 This helps to increase the diversity and will bring more organic material to the area.
 A criterion the Inga trees fulfill is to minimize the need for 'man-made input' while helping the plants retain more water.

-Though, this project, Our Plot, is just as much a way of learning into detail about sustainable coffee growing for us and Daterra, so we in the future hopefully can practice this on a much higher scale.
+This project, Our Plot, is just as much a way of learning into detail about sustainable coffee growing for us and Daterra, so we in the future hopefully can practice this in much higher scales.

 We know how much organic compost there has gone into the field at Our Plot.
 At the moment we are waiting for a number that indicates how much NPK has been added through the organic compost.
-By comparing that number to the NPK number we can measure on the cherries will be really interesting.
+We will then compare that number to the NPK number we measure in the cherries.

 The result will probably show a fairly high number.
-This is expected, as we are still starting the plot, but as the Ingas grow and the plot develops there will be so much life and diversity that the input and output numbers will even out and maybe the man-made input will fall below the output due to a self-sustaining system emerging.
+This is expected, as we are still starting the plot up, but as the Ingas grow and the plot develops there will be so much life and diversity that the input and output numbers will even out.
+In time, maybe the man-made input will fall below the output due to a self-sustaining system emerging.

 The coffee plants have reacted differently to the environment the previous year.

 The Bourbons are doing well and the Geisha is also finding its place in the environment, though not without having to fight a bit.